mltframework/mlt_web/plugins/ConsumerSdl.md

 title: Audio buffer
 description:
-Size of the sdl audio buffer.
+Size of the SDL audio buffer.
 type: integer
 readonly: no
 required: no